Angels (Neon Genesis Evangelion): Gaghiel

-During the fight, Gaghiel jumps onto the aircraft carrier Over the Rainbow and moves to attack the Eva-02, which has crashed into the sea in the Itō area.
-Its body is 600 m long; Gaghiel is thus by far the largest of all the Angels seen so far.
-Its annihilation requires an operation conducted by Unit 02 in collaboration with the UN fleet: the mecha, momentarily imprisoned in the jaws of the being, neutralizes the Angel's AT Field and opens its mouth to allow two armored warships, which were evacuated and sunk with the Kingston valves, to penetrate its jaws and fire on the Angel's core.
+During the fight, Gaghiel jumps onto the aircraft carrier Over the Rainbow and moves to attack Eva-02, leading the Angel and Eva to crash into the sea in the Itō area.
+Its body is 600 m long.
+Eva-02 neutralizes the Angel's AT Field and opens its mouth to allow two armored warships, which were evacuated and sunk with the Kingston valves, to penetrate its jaws and fire on the Angel's core.
 The operation is successful and Gaghiel is defeated by Asuka Langley Soryu and Shinji Ikari.
 The behavior of the Angel, which appeared at sea away from Tokyo-3, is attributable to the presence of the first Angel Adam on the ships of the fleet.

 The name Gaghiel (Hebrew: גגיאל), also called Gagiel, Daghiel or Dagiel, in Judeo-Christian folklore is the angel of the fish.
 Its Hebrew name can be translated as "roaring beast of God", and has been interpreted by writer Will Raus as a possible allusion to its appearance, which is similar to that of a beast fighting in the water.